 Happy New Year!

 I love the New Year, it's the only time everyone is motivated to make a change.
 To start and finish your fat loss program, to change your life.
 Maybe your goal is to quit smoking, earn that promotion, close that big deal, listen to what she says… even if you're tired… and have work… so she doesn't get upset and you can spend the weekend with your friends without any judgement.
 You know, the normal resolutions we all have.
 Smell the air, the optimism is euphoric.
 Welcome to day one, the first day of a new beginning.
 A new chance for success.

 Day one, means we begin the road to fat loss.
 Losing fat can be tough, but thankfully many of us were gifted the tools of success during the holidays: a new gym membership, a yoga mat, some dumbbells, or even a fancy elliptical machine that is currently… still in the box, waiting to be assembled.
 And while our ambitions are at an all time high, they'll soon fall if we're not properly equipped.
 Not just with tools but the RIGHT tools for success.

-Losing fat is like a marathon.
-We’re all on the start line right now.
+We're all on the start line right.
 We know the finish line, but our nerves are on high alert.
-If we don’t pace ourselves, we’ll give up and fail.
+If we don't pace ourselves, we'll give up and fail.
 Trust me, I know this all too well.
 At the start line of every marathon, my training partner Tony and I, always had a plan.
 I would repeat this plan over and over again.

 “Remember Robert, take it easy in the beginning, get a rhythm, and then set your pace.
 You got this!”

 The race starts and the plan goes straight out the window.
 I'm darting down the course as if I'm being chased by a pack of wild dogs.
 I can't tell you how many times Tony has caught up to me and reminded me of our trusted plan.